 MDPA started as an IPDA-style competitive shooting club.
 In recent years, the club has evolved its rules and procedures to be less strictly about competitive shooting and more about good tactics.
-However, this evolution has been uncertain and uneven.
-New and experienced shooters approached us and requested a clearer purpose and operation of the club in support of armed self-defense.

 Summary of the new matches:

 - More tactical realism for all shooters (new and experienced)

 - Less rules-based competition with more emphasis on practicing good tactics

 - Optional procedures in some stages for experienced shooters